larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 There is the potential abuse of the moderation process by moderators, working group chairs, and potentially others that could lead to censorship of legitimate participation.
-This potential risk is mitigated in seven ways:
+This potential risk is mitigated in eight ways:

-1. The moderator team must first establish processes and procedures that are intended to apply uniformly across the IETF.
+1. {{prod}} requires the moderator team to first establish processes and procedures that are intended to apply uniformly across the IETF.
-2. This memo explicitly states that minority viewpoints are not in and of themselves disruptive.
+2. {{genphil}} explicitly states that viewpoints outside of the rough consensus are not in and of themselves disruptive.
-3. Moderation actions that restrict participation privileges must be made transparent to the affected person and to the moderation team, and must be periodically reported to the IESG.
+3. {{prod}} provides transparency by requiring that moderation actions that restrict participation privileges be immediately reported to the affected person and to the moderation team, and periodically reported to the IESG.
-4. In the case of restrictions of participation privileges lasting longer than 14 days, the community is also informed.
+4. That same section requires that the community be informed in the case of participation restrictions lasting longer than 14 days.
-5. An appeals process is made available to anyone in the case of disagreements.
+5. {{appeals}} lays out an appeals process in the case of disagreements.
+6. If moderators find that the procedures themselves are leading to inappropriate moderation, {{prod}} allows them to update those procedures in consultation with the community, and with the approval of the IESG.
-6. If IETF participants believe that the IESG is not performing their oversight functions as described in this document, they may comment to the NOMCOM or the community at large.
+7. If IETF participants believe that the IESG is not performing their oversight functions as described in this document, they may comment to the NOMCOM or the community at large.{{!BCP10}}
-7. Finally, if it appears that these processes are not functioning properly they may be amended.
+8. Finally, if it appears that these processes are not functioning properly, the policies stated in this memo may be amended.
 They are not set in stone.

 Moderation actions are intended to limit the likelihood of disruptive behavior by a few IETF participants from discouraging